decentralized-identity/faq/docs/spec.md

 founder and CEO Manu Sporny gave a detailed [testimonial and overview](https://www.din.foundation/initiativ/tps-meeting-april) of the program, its structure, and its use-cases at a conference organized by DIF members DIN (Digital Identity North, Norway) in April 2021.
+Discussion of the framework-like coordination and high bar for "swappability" between vendors is discussed starting at minute 19.

 ##### How flexible are today's frameworks for interacting beyond their domain? ❗❗️